Association of the IceCube neutrinos with CAZ blazar light curves: Data

-In \citetalias{Kouch2025_CAZ_catalog} we additionally constructed decade-long, high-cadence optical light curves for most of the 7918 CAZ sources using the Catalina Real-time Transient Survey (CRTS), the Asteroid Terrestrial-impact Last Alert System (ATLAS), and the \textit{Zwicky} Transient Facility (ZTF) all-sky light curves, which are collectively referred to as the CAZ light curves.
-We also identified their variability (see Sect. \ref{sec_data_blz_CAZ_LCs}), periods of enhanced emission (see Sect. \ref{sec_data_blz_BB95}), and prominent flaring periods (see Sect. \ref{sec_data_blz_BBHOP} and \ref{sec_data_blz_BB95_and_BBHOP}).
-These light curve and variability information along with some of the physical parameters of the blazars are used in the spatio-temporal analysis of this study.
-Crucially, only sources with CAZ light curves deemed variable are considered in the spatio-temporal analysis.
-However, in Sect. \ref{sec_results_candidate_blazar_properties}, we perform a complementary, spatial-only analysis using all blazars regardless of their variability.
+In \citetalias{Kouch2025_CAZ_catalog}, we additionally constructed decade-long, high-cadence optical light curves for most of the 7918 CAZ sources using the Catalina Real-time Transient Survey (CRTS), the Asteroid Terrestrial-impact Last Alert System (ATLAS), and the \textit{Zwicky} Transient Facility (ZTF) all-sky light curves, which are collectively referred to as the CAZ light curves.
+Their absolute flux density levels are not always indicative of the flux density of the jet.
+The host-galaxy and non-jet components of the blazar can contaminate the observed flux densities.
+Likewise, nearby bright sources can cause flux density contamination as a result of the unsupervised data reduction procedures of the all-sky surveys (e.g., automatic forced-photometry).
+Therefore, we used the relative changes in flux density rather than the absolute values to trace the intrinsic changes in the activity level of a blazar jet.
+As such, we identified the variability (see Sect. \ref{sec_data_blz_CAZ_LCs}), periods of enhanced emission (see Sect. \ref{sec_data_blz_BB95}), and prominent flaring periods (see Sect. \ref{sec_data_blz_BBHOP} and \ref{sec_data_blz_BB95_and_BBHOP}) of the CAZ light curves.
+These light-curve and variability data, along with some of the physical parameters of the blazars, were used in the spatiotemporal analysis of this study.
+Crucially, only sources with CAZ light curves deemed variable were considered in the spatiotemporal analysis.
+However, in Sect. \ref{sec_results_candidate_blazar_properties}, we describe our complementary, spatial-only analysis using all blazars regardless of their variability.